Update: the Cedar Workout Tank is now the Spruce Tank.

 Welcome to our activewear sewalong!
 Today, we’ll be choosing our size and preparing our patterns and fabric for the Cedar Tops and Belmont Leggings & Yoga Pants.
-Over the next few weeks, we’ll go through the Cedar Workout Tank, the Cedar Dolman Top, and the Belmont Leggings and Yoga Pants in order, but today’s post applies to all three.
+Over the next few weeks, we’ll go through the Spruce Tank, the Cedar Dolman Top, and the Belmont Leggings and Yoga Pants in order, but today’s post applies to all three.

 How to choose your size

 There are two measurement charts: one is the Body Measurement chart, and the other is the Finished Garment chart.
 The Body Measurement chart helps you choose your size based on what numbers you get when you measure your body with a tape measure – it has numbers for your bust (around the fullest part), waist and hip.
 The Finished Garment chart shows you the size of the actual sewn garment – the difference between that and the Body Measurement chart is called “ease”, and it’s the amount of extra room in the garment that the designer recommends for the clothes to fit well and allow movement.

 Generally, you want to start by comparing your measurement with the body measurement chart.
 However, if your measurements are between sizes you can take a look at the Finished Garment chart to see if you can fit in just one.
 The Spruce Tank is designed with negative ease to keep it in place while you’re working out.
 The Cedar Dolman Top on the other hand is drafted with positive ease for an easy, flowy fit.
 The Belmont Leggings and Yoga Pants are both drafted with negative ease for comfort and support.

 Spruce Tank Measurement Chart

 Belmont Measurement Chart